godotengine/godot-old-gsoc-ideas/README.md

 # FAQ

 ### Q) Why not Kanban, Trello, Issues, etc?
-In open source projects, developers work on their free time and at their own pace and setting goals and deadlines is generally not a good idea.
-Things get done when they get done.
+In open source projects, developers work on their free time and at their own pace and out of pure motivatoin.
+Setting goals and deadlines is generally not a good idea, as things get done when they get done.
 Because of this, the aim of this document is to just list and discuss the ideas.